- Monevator - https://monevator.com -

 Final thoughts on low-cost index funds and ETFs

 There’s often little to distinguish index trackers that are closely matched in price.
-However we have previously written a few pieces to help you resolve tie-breaker situations:
+However we have written a few pieces to help you resolve tie-breaker situations:

 We update this list periodically.
 Quoted TCOs may date, as fund groups fight their turf wars by undercutting each other (hurrah!) but this article should still prove an excellent starting point for your research.